KoffeeLauncher/apps/README.md

-# Koffee & KWebBrew Apps
+# Koffee Launcher & KWebBrew Apps
 Find the app you want here, just download the ZIP of the app you want!